 First, is forms and manual human data entry.
 Human data entry has been shown to have an average of 1% error rate — meaning one error in every hundred keystrokes.
 Across all of your CRM data, that would lead to many errors.

-Additionally, errors for critical fields like email — like inputting “email@example.com” instead of “firstname.lastname@example.org” — are common CRM data errors that can have a profound negative effect across your database.
+Additionally, errors for critical fields like email — like inputting “email@example.com” instead of “firstname.lastname@example.org” — are common CRM system data errors that can have a profound negative effect across your database.
 Those emails will bounce or be picked up by verification checks.
 Most companies will remove the records from their database rather than make small adjustment to

 Those forms can be customer-facing or employee-facing.
 While you might see slightly lower error rates from data entered by your internal teams, the error rate of any manually entered data will still be significant.